IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page equipmentAttributeIds | int | EquipmentAttributeId one of the unique identifier for this Equipment record equipmentIds | int |  EquipmentId accepts the numbers as input attributetypeIds | int | AttributeTypeId accepts the numbers as input equipmentattributes | string | Equipment Attribute is one of the filter option and the parameter is for the Equipment Attribute Type datalocktypeIds | int | Data Lock Type ID the unique identifier of the associated data lock type lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" externalidentifier | string | External Identifier a unique identifier for this record to an external data system comments | string | Comments any comments associated with this record
+PageSize | int | The number of results per page equipmentAttributeIds | int | EquipmentAttributeId one of the unique identifier for this Equipment record. equipmentIds | int |  EquipmentId must be numeric. attributetypeIds | int | AttributeTypeId must be numeric. equipmentattributes | string | Equipment Attribute is one of the filter option and the parameter is for the Equipment Attribute Type lastModifiedStartDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | string | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"

 ### 8. Equipment Type Table